-6.2.4 Adjusting the level sensor
+6.2.5 Adjusting the level sensor

-Place the level sensor 50-100 mm below the overflow wall.
-The optimal placement depends on the turbulence of the water surface (see Figure 6.4).
+Place the level sensor 50-100 mm below the recommended operational water level.
+The optimal placement depends on the turbulence of the water surface.
+The level sensor can be moved freely by undoing the cable gland that holds it in place. (see Figure 6.4)